I love animals and want to give the best information out there to educate pet owners.

-Before anyone seriously considers pet ownership, they first need to carefully examine the many reasons that they should not get a pet.
-While pets may have cute and adorable eyes which are near impossible to resist, the truth of the matter is that pet ownership does not suit everyone.
-Animal shelters are full of poor, discarded creatures who people acquired without properly considering all of the consequences.
-While pet ownership can be a positive and life changing event...it can also be an utter disaster.
-Read along to discover the top 8 reasons you should not get a pet.
+Before anyone seriously considers pet ownership, they first need to carefully examine the many reasons why they should not get a pet.
+While pets may have cute and adorable eyes which are nearly impossible to resist, the truth of the matter is that pet ownership does not suit everyone.
+Animal shelters are full of poor, discarded creatures people acquired without properly considering all of the consequences.
+While pet ownership can be a positive and life-changing event, it can also be an utter disaster.
+Read along to discover the top eight reasons you should not get a pet.

 A lot of individuals do not carefully consider their own particular style of living before they jump into pet ownership.
 If someone prefers a quiet and serene environment, then owning a pet is not a very wise decision.
 All types of animals are naturally quite noisy.
 From barking dogs, screeching birds and cats who meow incessantly, the quiet and serene fortress of solitude will quickly turn into a busy and noisy animal amusement park.
 If this was not considered before the pet was actually purchased or adopted, problems will surely follow.